zzzkeil/wireguard_unbound_dot_adblock/README.md

-# - be aware - scripts not finished now !
+# - be aware - scripts on testing for now.
+## - DoT resolver is cloudfare for testing !
 #
 # VPN over wireguard with DNS over TLS and adblock